jayarnim/jayarnim/README.md

 <p align="left">
-  Hi, there!
-I am dreaming of becoming an expert in recommendation systems.
-  I graduated from the Department of Economics and researched Business Economics in depth, such as Consumer Theory, Game Theory, Information Economics and e.t.c.
-  While completing my major, I became interested in consumer’s preferences and choices.
-  So, I want to research analyzing personal free expression, defining personal preference, predicting personal choices, and recommending goods or service.
-  Now I am pursuing a Master's degree in Data Science at the Graduate School of Kookmin University, advised by Prof.Je-hyuk Lee.
+Hi there!
+I'm dreaming of becoming an expert in recommendation systems.
+I graduated from the Department of Economics and deeply researched Business Economics, including Consumer Theory, Game Theory, Information Economics, etc. While completing my major, I became interested in consumers' preferences and choices.
+So, I want to conduct research on analyzing personal freedom of expression, defining personal preference, predicting personal choices, and recommending goods or services.
+Now, I am pursuing a Master's degree in Data Science at the Graduate School of Kookmin University, under the guidance of Prof. Je-hyuk Lee.
 </p></br>

 <h2 align="center">🛠 STACK 🛠</h2>